tanayv/kruger/README.md

 ## To-do
 - [X] Make repository public
-- [ ] Create subdirectory for external API caller functions (Trello, Spotify etc)
+- [X] Create subdirectory for external API caller functions (Trello, Spotify etc)
-- [ ] Transfer all intents to DialogFlow agent to avoid embarrassment
+- [X] Transfer all intents to DialogFlow agent to avoid embarrassment
-- [ ] Figure out how to conserve commits to GitHub (Not all deployment commits are needed here)
+- [X] Figure out how to conserve commits to GitHub (Not all deployment commits are needed here)
 - [ ] Write guides to implement other DialogFlow agents, facebook apps

 ## Functionality
 ### DialogFlow
-### Trello API
 ### Spotify API

 ## Guides